nh2tran/DeepNovo/README.md

 **If you want to use the models in our PNAS paper, please use the branch PNAS**.

+## Latest update

+- Replaced DecodingModel by ModelInference to make the code of building neural network models easy to understand and for further development.

+- Updated de novo sequencing function, `decode()`, and database search function, `search_db()`, to work with ModelInference.

+- What's next: clean up the code of TrainingModel, training and de novo sequencing functions.

+Those updates still work with the pre-trained model, training and testing data provided earlier (version 0.0.1 below).

+We have decided to still use low-level functions of TensorFlow to construct neural networks.
+We think they could help to get better understanding of the basic details of our model and how to improve it.
+The network architecture is not so complicated, so the code is not too messy even with low-level functions.
+We will eventually update with high-level ones such as tf.layers and others.

 ## Update version 0.0.1

 We have added the database search function into DeepNovo.
 Both modules de novo